OPPO set to unveil 5G phone in India under 20k on April 20

-New Delhi, April 16 (IANS) Smartphone maker OPPO on Friday said that it is all set to launch A74 5G in India on April 20.
+New Delhi: Smartphone maker OPPO on Friday said that it is all set to launch A74 5G in India on April 20.

 According to the company, the upcoming smartphone is going to be company's first 5G-ready phone under Rs 20,000.